-- \$790 million per year for grants to tribal governments to help fight this crisis and invest in substance use prevention and treatment; - \$7.5 million in additional funding for tribal nations and regional tribal epidemiology centers to improve data collection on drug overdoses; - \$50 million a year to Tribal Colleges and Universities, Indian Health Service-funded organizations, and medical training programs that partner with tribal nations and tribal organizations to train Native health professionals to improve substance use disorder treatment services; - \$150 million a year in funding to Native non-profits and clinics, including to urban Indian organizations, Native Hawaiian organizations, and projects designed to test innovative service delivery and culturally-informed care models to tackle addiction; and - \$1 billion per year to expand access to the overdose reversal drug Naloxone and provide this life-saving medicine to states to distribute to tribal nations, first responders, public health departments, and the public.
+- \$790 million per year for grants to tribal governments to help fight this crisis and invest in substance use prevention and treatment; - \$7.5 million in additional funding for tribal nations and regional tribal epidemiology centers to improve data collection on drug overdoses; - \$50 million a year to Tribal Colleges and Universities, Indian Health Service-funded organizations, and medical training programs that partner with tribal nations and tribal organizations to train Native health professionals to improve substance use disorder treatment services; - \$150 million a year in funding to Native non-profits and clinics, including to urban Indian organizations, Native Hawaiian organizations, and projects designed to test innovative service delivery and culturally-informed care models to tackle addiction; and - \$1 billion per year to expand access to the overdose reversal drug and provide this life-saving medicine to states to distribute to tribal nations, first responders, public health departments, and the public.

-The funding provided by this bill can be used exclusively for the public health purposes outlined in the legislation and cannot be used to increase the institutionalization of individuals with substance use disorder.
+The funding provided by this bill can be exclusively used for the public health purposes outlined in the legislation and cannot be used to fund the incarceration, institutionalization, involuntary treatment of individuals to address the illicit use of substances or to support activities inconsistent with the public health purposes described in the bill.